 Canada has taken a prominent position in the world for quantum technologies.
-Leveraging a strong background in basic science and putting in place mechanisms to support the growth of innovation, Canada is currently building a vibrant quantum ecosystem.
+Leveraging a strong background in basic science and putting in place mechanisms to support the growth of innovation, it is currently building a vibrant Canadian quantum ecosystem.

 This analysis does not aim to rank Canada and compare it quantitatively to other countries in terms of the number of investments, companies, and experts.
 Instead, we analyze what makes Canada so unique and what are the key ingredients in its success in supporting quantum innovation.

 Pioneers in quantum science

 Before even reaching the level of technological maturity, the very first crucial step that sets the ground for innovation is knowledge and expertise in basic science.
 Over the past decades, Canada has attracted and trained a critical mass of experts in quantum science.
 These scientists have developed and continue to develop innovative theories and experiments in fundamental research.